yy/dviz-course/w01-intro/python-setup.md

 in the shell or use the launcher to launch ipython notebook.
 A browser window will appear and show the `Jupyter notebook` interface.
 From here, you can create your notebooks and load other notebooks.

+## Sagemath cloud

+[SageMath cloud](https://cloud.sagemath.com) allows you to run Jupyter notebooks on their servers.
+They provide free accounts.

 ## Wakari.io

 Another very convenient way to use the Python stack is using a web-based Python data analysis platform, such as [Wakari.io][wakari].
 This is a service provided by [Continuum Analytics][continuum].
 You can set up your environment by installing necessary packages and uploading your datasets.
 Then you can use IPython notebook (Jupyter) online.